galaxyproject/galaxy-hub/src/events/gcc2019/training/index.md

 * Little or no experience using Galaxy.
 * A wi-fi enabled laptop with a modern web browser.
 Google Chrome, Firefox and Safari will work best.

- ### Advanced usage of the Galaxy frontend - focus on NGS

-Advanced workflows, tricks, novel features, data organization and collections, tags.

-became

 ## Beyond the Intro: Further Adventures in Using Galaxy